Create Your Event Book a Demo Sign in

 Matthieu Chartier, PhD.

-With prices rising on everything from transportation to food to manufactured goods and with the new event format, many event organizers are rethinking their pricing strategies, to maintain accessibility while not incurring losses.
+With prices rising on everything from transportation to food to manufactured goods and with new virtual event formats, many event organizers are rethinking their pricing strategies, to maintain accessibility while not incurring losses.

 Setting prices is one of the most important decisions academic conference organizers have to make.